speardragon/speardragon.github.io/_posts/Computer Science/Data structure and algorithm with Python/2022-05-16-[자료구조와 알고리즘] Dynamic Programming.md

 11-19

-We typically apply dynamic programming to optimization problems.
-Such problems can have many possible solutions.
-Each solution has a value, and we wish to find a solution with the optimal (minumum or maximum) value.
+We typically apply dynamic programming to **optimization problems**. <mark>Such problems can have many possible solutions.</mark> Each solution has a value, and we wish to find a solution with the optimal (minumum or maximum) value.
 We call such a solution an optimal solution to the problem, as opposed to the optimal solution, since there may be several solutions that achieve the optimal value.

 When developing a dynamic-programming algorithm, we fllow a sequence of four steps: